Assessing the Impact of Block Size on Block Likelihood Estimation: A Comparative Study: Discussion

 \section{Discussion}

-We introduced the bi-CL method within the spectrum of block likelihoods.
-Our simulation studies demonstrate the superior performance of this approach compared to the conventional pairwise likelihood method, consistently revealing advantages across diverse scenarios.
+We have presented a comprehensive numerical comparison of block likelihood methods.
+We have identified key aspects: \begin{itemize} \item Our studies demonstrate the superior performance of bi-CL compared to the conventional PCL method, consistently revealing advantages across diverse scenarios.
 Significant improvements are observed, particularly for the Matérn (1.5) and Cauchy correlation structures.
-Importantly, these enhancements come without adding computational complexity.

-The proposed methodology also demonstrates comparable efficiencies with matrix-based counterparts, particularly evident in scenarios where the range is small, challenging the intuitive notion that universally increasing block size leads to improved performance.

-One strategy to achieve statistical performance closely aligned with the full likelihood involves considering significantly large blocks.
-However, in this scenario, there is a critical decrease in computational speed.
-The extent to which one can expand the block size in this method depends on the computational resources available to each user.
-Apart from this intensive strategy, clear trends correlating block size with statistical improvement are not evident.
+Importantly, these enhancements come without adding computational complexity. \item Regarding the exponential covariance model, there are no significant improvements in the statistical efficiency when employing large blocks.
+The bi-CL method proves to be highly competitive in this scenario, irrespective of the spatial range. \item For the Matérn (1.5) and Cauchy covariance models, the bi-CL method exhibits favorable results, particularly when the range is small.
+It maintains a global statistical efficiency similar to large-sized blocks counterparts while achieving a better balance with respect to computational burden.

+\item With an increase in the range, methods based on small-sized blocks experience a decline in statistical performance for the Matérn (1.5) and Cauchy covariance models.
+However, the bi-CL method continues to produce results that fall between the analyzed variants with large blocks, unlike the pairwise likelihood method which consistently positions itself at the bottom. \end{itemize} These findings challenge the intuitive notion that universally increasing block size leads to improved performance.
+Consequently, methods based on small blocks, especially bi-CL, emerge as a viable alternative.

-Consequently, our proposed approach emerges as a viable alternative.
-The explicit formulation of our objective function eliminates the need for matrix manipulations.
-In this way, our study complements the contributions of \cite{eidsvik2014estimation} by providing additional insights and alternatives to attain a balance between precise statistical estimation and computational efficiency.
+In this way, our study complements the works of \cite{bevilacqua2015comparing} and \cite{eidsvik2014estimation} by offering additional insights into the effectiveness of small-block strategies and examining a broader range of scenarios.

-Although our primary focus has centered on the estimation problem, we cannot ignore the challenges of kriging prediction in the presence of large datasets, given its dependence on the inverse of the covariance matrix.
-Therefore, we believe that exploring matrix-free block predictions, as a specific instance of the methodology outlined in \cite{eidsvik2014estimation}, poses a valuable research question deserving further exploration.
-Given the inherently local nature of the prediction problem, we anticipate that such a procedure could prove effective.
-Additional interesting methodologies for exploration in this direction can be found in \cite{rulliere2018nested}.